 Trial work is a concept that applies to people already entitled to Title II disability benefits.
 Sometimes Title II recipients will attempt to return to work to see how it goes.
 Social Security encourages this, and allows a 9-month period for a person to still receive disability benefits while testing his or her ability to

-Each year, the Social Security Administration releases statistics about the disability and SSI programs in an easy-to-understand format, the "waterfall" chart.
-The chart shows the percentage of claims approved and denied at the various levels of review.
+Each year, the Social Security Administration releases statistics about the disability and SSI programs in an easy-to-understand format, the “waterfall” chart.
+The chart shows what claimants can expect, statistically, for their claim for Social Security disability benefits.

 Working on initial disability claims, from the application itself through the DDS review process, is one of the most enjoyable parts of my job as a Social Security disability lawyer.